DJimmie/Stock-Data-Analysis/program_notes.md

 * Create folders in this repo to store support files.
 * Clean-up existing code which is captured in several programs.
+* Run the several programs to see where I left off prior to making changes.

 Some links: